Offering 0pen and Honest Professional Advice

-Cambridge University of the Brain works is sponsored by the health service works with children with learning difficulties.
+Cambridge University of the Brain work is sponsored by the health service.
+It researches children who have learning difficulties.
 Sue Garthacole who has recently stepped down from being head of the unit.
-This research that has been published by Astle et al. has extremely important implications for education.

-Garthcole has recently asserted that working memory cannot be improved through training.
-She also explains how white matter connects to the hubs of the brain where the efficiency and speed of the white matter dictate learners capabilities.
+Garthcole also explains how white matter connects to the hubs of the brain where the efficiency and speed of the white matter dictate learners capabilities.
 She describes it as being like the flight paths arising from an airport like Heathrow.
+She has recently asserted that working memory cannot be improved through training.

 Working memory is the outcome of the brains activities.
 It is not an organ.
 It arises through hubs working together.
 It could be viewed as being like fast broadband.
-The shorter links the more efficiently will be processed.
+The shorter the white matter links in the brain are, the more efficiently will be processed.

 Sue Garthcole refers to a report that illustrated that Report on the performance of children of 13 to 19 years of age into basic skill attainment from 1949 to its publication in 2010 found that there was no change for the last 30 years.
 The evidence is that all the work that when on the primary numeracy and literacy hours failed to improved children’ s standards of attainment significantly.
 This raises the issue of the extent that standard can be improved.